Stochastic Direct Search Method for Blind Resource Allocation: Algorithms

 We also illustrate the behavior of UCB on a discretization of the space, which is an interesting strategy, especially in dimension 2.
 The discretization used for UCB consists of points arranged in a regular grid of $[0,1]^2$, from which the points lying outside of the feasible domain have been removed.
 The step parameter of the grid is taken as $T^{-1/4}$ as suggested by~\cite{combes2014unimodal}.
 Although simpler than HOO, this algorithm results in similar sampling patterns, as shown on Figure \ref{fig:UCB}, and hence shares some of its drawbacks.
 The performance of UCB is good in dimension 2, as the regret can be proved to be of the order of $\sqrt{T}$ with this choice of step-size (see \cite{combes2014unimodal}) but it will worsen in higher dimension due to the difficulty of simultaneously controlling the distance between grid points and the overall number of points in the grid.
-In fact, the optimal step in this case is of the order of $T^{-1/(d+2)}$ and the resulting regret is of the order of $T^{d/d+2}$.
+In fact, the optimal step in this case is of the order of $T^{-1/(d+2)}$ and the resulting regret is of the order of $T^{d/d+2}$, which only works in favor of UCB for small values of $d$.
+Note that while \cite{combes2014unimodal} also provide weaker regret guarantees under more general assumptions, the assumptions required to obtain this order of regret are similar to Assumption \ref{ass:reg}.
+They are only less constraining than Assumption \ref{ass:reg} in that they require a quadratic upper and lower bound on the function locally near the optimum, whereas Assumption \ref{ass:reg} should hold uniformly on the domain.